Helen Maynor Scheirbeck

-Helen Maynor Scheirbeck (August 21, 1935 - December 19, 2010) was an American educator and activist.
+Helen Maynor Scheirbeck (August 21, 1935 - December 19, 2010) was a Lumbee educator and activist.
 Born in Lumberton, North Carolina, she was Assistant Director for Public Programs at the Smithsonian Institution National Museum of the American Indian.
 Scheirbeck was best known for her work with young Native Americans, training them to work with the United States Congress and other federal agencies in the United States to promote policies that help Indian communities.

 Before her work with the Smithsonian Institution, Scheirbeck was the national director for Head Start programs serving American Indian and Alaskan Natives.
 She has served as a human resources administrator for Save the Children Federation, chairwoman of the U.S. Department of Education Indian Education Task Force, and as a staffer in the U.S. Senate where she helped develop the American Indian Civil Rights Act.

 Professional history

 Early life and education

 Helen Maynor was born in Lumberton, North Carolina in 1935.
 Her father, Lacy Maynor, served as a local judge.
 Scheirbeck earned a Bachelor of Arts in 1957 in education from Berea College in Kentucky.
 In 1980, she earned a Doctorate in Educational Administration from Virginia Polytechnic Institute and State University.